Anatomy of Tennis and Golfer's Elbow

 Tennis and Golfer’s Elbow is an overuse injury of the elbow, which is also known as lateral and medial epicondylitis.
 It is very common to see this type of injury in individuals who play any sports that involve throwing or repetitive movements of the upper limbs.

-This condition is caused by inflammation of the tendons on either the outside (lateral) portion of the elbow or the inside (medial) portion of the elbow.
-This associated pain is due to overuse where tendons are repeatedly strained until tiny tears form.
+This condition is caused by inflammation of the tendons on either the outside (lateral) or the inside (medial) portion of the elbow.
+The associated pain is due to overuse, where tendons are repeatedly strained until tiny tears form.

 Read More: Tennis Elbow Causes, Symptoms and Treatments and Golfer’s Elbow Causes, Symptoms and Therapy.